Off-Pump Coronary Artery Bypass Surgery

 Coronary artery bypass surgery, commonly known as CABG, is a type of heart surgery.

-Surgeons perform this type of surgery to bypass blockages in the coronary arteries.
+Surgeons do this type of surgery to bypass blockages in the coronary arteries.
+An

 bypass).
-This means the heart continues to provide blood to the rest of the body during
+This means the heart continues to send blood to the rest of the body during

 the surgery.
 It is sometimes referred to as “beating heart surgery.”
-In another method
+With another

 and the heart is still.

 The coronary arteries deliver nutrients and oxygenated blood to the heart.
 Atherosclerosis